fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 NameError: name 'z' is not defined
 {% endhighlight %}

-This means we have our embedded Python console set up correctly.
+This means you have our embedded Python console set up correctly.
 The code at this point is [EmbeddedingPythonTutorial_Part4.zip](https://s3-us-west-1.amazonaws.com/fallrisk.de/justinwatson.name/EmbeddingPythonTutorial_Part4.zip).

 # Adding a Python Module